noiseprotocol/noise_spec/noise.md

 2.1.
 Messages, protocols, and sessions
 ---------------------------------------

 **Messages** are exchanged between parties.
-Each message will contain zero or more public keys followed by an optional payload.
+Each message will contain zero or more public keys followed by a payload.
 Either the public keys or payload may be encrypted.

 A **protocol** consists of some sequence of messages between a pair of parties.